Author: Sheila Willar Copyright: 2021 Sheila Willar ISBN #: 978-0-9867101-4-8

 “Not that part of Kinkerry!”

-Erin waited for an appropriate time to get up so that she could steal a few minutes for herself in the washroom.
-She dressed quickly and told Maggy’s mother that she wouldn’t be back until late which caused many an eyebrow to be raised.
+She dressed quickly and told Maggy that she wouldn’t be back until late which caused many an eyebrow to be raised.

-As Erin opened the door to leave the apartment, Kelly shouted, “Take me with you!
+As Erin opened the door to leave, Kelly shouted, “Take me with you!
 Please!
 Don’t leave me here alone!”

 “You hush!
-You’re going to help your sister today even if no one else does,” retorted her mother.
-Then she turned to Erin and said, “Be off with you now.”
+You’re going to help your sister today even if no one else does,” retorted Finola.
+Then she turned to Erin.
+“Be off with you now.”

-“Arthur Bloom’s,” a gentle voice answered.
-Erin could hear the clamour in the background.
+“Arthur Bloom’s,” an anxious voice answered.
+Erin could hear clamour in the background.

 “May I speak with Arthur please?” she asked.

 “Hello.
-My name is Erin McBride and I understand that Ms. Statton from Mrs. Mancinni’s office sent you a requisition for some Irish Blue,” Erin explained.
+My name is Erin McBride, and I understand that Ms. Statton from Mrs. Mancinni’s office, sent you a requisition for some Irish Blue.”

 “Yes.
 One hundred and fifty to be exact.
 It was no easy task mind you either, though we aim to please,” added Arthur reminding himself that the client was always right.